CamLS-committee/CamLS2024.github.io/README.md

 ## Official website for CamLSAS2024

-- Build on the template project by [Mike Pierce]("https://github.com/mikepierce").
+- Built on the template project by [Mike Pierce](https://github.com/mikepierce).